controlm/automation-api-community-solutions/9-ctm-aws-integrations/ctm-and-aws-lambda/README.md

 <br>

-### Step 3 - ```Define the Glue Job```
+### Step 3 - ```Defining the AWS Glue Job in Control-M```
-Now that our connection profile is deployed.
-Let us define our Glue job.
-To run an AWS Glue job with Control-M , you must already have your job defined in your AWS enviroment.
-In reality, the Glue job would be part of a large ETL pipeline.
+Now our connection profile is deployed.
+To run an AWS Glue job in Control-M , the job should already be defined in your AWS enviroment.

 - Create a file and name it     ***`ctm-glue-job.json`***
 - Copy the codes in [ctm-glue-job.json](./ctm-glue-job.json) to the json file you just created.
-This glue job is a part of different command jobs workflow.
+- In a real work situation, the AWS Glue job would be part of a large ETL pipeline.
 ```json
 {
   "mol-glue-demo-folder" : {